tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据传输服务 DTS/操作指南/MySQL 数据迁移/MySQL 数据在线导入_intl_en.md

 #### c.
 Target database settings
 Select the target database instance and enter its account and password.

-### 3. Select the database to be migrated
+### 3. Set migration options and select migration objects
 Select the database to be migrated (you can choose to migrate the entire database or only certain tables), create a migration task, and check the task information.
 >!
 >1.
 The `character_set_server` and `lower_case_table_names` configuration items will be migrated only if the entire database is migrated.
 >2.
 If the character set configuration of the migrated tables in the source database is different from that of the target database, the former will be retained.

-**Data Migration**: export data from the selected database and import it into TencentDB for MySQL.
-**Incremental Sync**: after exporting and importing data, set TencentDB for MySQL as the replica of the source database to implement incremental source/replica sync.
+- **Migration Type**: structure migration, full migration, and full + incremental migration are supported.
+- **Migration Object**: you can migrate the whole instance or specific objects.
-**Overwrite Target Database with Source Database Root Account**: as the root account is used for TencentDB authentication, subsequent TencentDB operations will be affected if the root account of the source database does not exist in the target database.
-Therefore, if the entire database is migrated, you should specify whether to overwrite the target root account with the source one.
-Select **Yes** if you want to use the root account of the source database or if the root account is not configured for the target database.
-Select **No** if you want to retain the root account of the target database.
+- **Overwrite Target Database with Source Database Root Account**: the root account is used for TencentDB security verification.
+If the source database root account does not exist, issues may occur when you use TencentDB after migration.
+Therefore, to migrate the whole instance, you need to specify whether the target database root account should be overwritten by the source database root account.
+If you want to use the source database root account or the target database does not have any root account, choose **Yes**; if you want to keep the target database root account, choose **No**.
-**Read-only Target Database**: if this configuration item is selected, during data migration, data from the source database will be read-only in the target database and cannot be changed until you click the corresponding button to complete the migration.
+- **Read-only Target Database**: if the read-only option is enabled, data migrated to the target database will remain read-only during the migration process and cannot be modified until you complete the migration.
+- **Data Consistency Detection**: you can perform a full detection or do not perform any detection.

-### 4. Perform data consistency detection
+### 4. Verify the migration task
  After the migration task is created, you need to click **Next step: verify task** to verify the task information.
 You cannot start the migration task until all the check items are passed.
 Then, click **Start Task**.
  There are 3 statuses for task verification: